CarlosLaraFP/Jobs/README.md

 # Website
-Source code for Valinor website
+Source code for Scala jobs marketplace website.

 Full-stack functional programming with ZIO (backend) and Laminar (frontend).

-Create a Scala service for managing "jobs".
+Creating a Scala microservice for managing "jobs".
 It should be possible to create, list, update, and delete jobs.

-A job has a unique id (your choice on ID generation and representation), title, optional description, status, created timestamp, and status change timestamp.

-When a job status changes, an appropriate message should be published by the API to some "external" service.
-(This service can be mocked).
-Assume that this publish service is flaky, and that publishing may need to be retried.

-Additional requirements:

-* The application should be wired up using ZIO layers.
-* The backing server should be ZIO HTTP.
-* The cases should be stored in PostgreSQL.
-* Some amount of unit or integration testing (whatever is your preferred style) should be implemented.

 # PostgreSQL Setup